void-ripper/mccloud/README.md

 **Why?**

-mcriddle sovles the problem of atomic action and unique data creation in a peer to peer network.
+mcriddle solves the problem of atomic actions and unique data creation in a peer to peer network.
-This project is motivated to have a faster and more energy conservative solution then for, example Bitcoins, proof-of-work algorithm.
+This project is motivated to have a faster and more energy conservative solution then for, example Bitcoins proof-of-work algorithm.

 **What exactly does or provides it?**